vjeux/pokemon-showdown-rs/MOVES_TODO.md

 - **Added SelfEffect.side_condition field** - Required for pledge moves (firepledge, waterpledge) to set side conditions via move.self
 - **Used existing Battle.attr_last_move() method** - For terablast animation attributes
 - **Used existing queue and pokemon infrastructure** - For pledge move queue prioritization
+- **Used existing ActiveMove.ohko field** - For telekinesis accuracy check
-- **Newly implemented**: 16 callbacks using existing and new infrastructure!
+- **Newly implemented**: 17 callbacks using existing and new infrastructure!
-  - telekinesis.rs: on_try ✓, condition::on_start ✓
+  - telekinesis.rs: on_try ✓, condition::on_start ✓, condition::on_accuracy ✓
   - uproar.rs: condition::on_any_set_status ✓ (COMPLETE FILE 5/5)
   - healblock.rs: condition::on_try_heal ✓ (COMPLETE FILE 8/8)
   - wonderroom.rs: condition::on_modify_move ✓ (COMPLETE FILE 5/5)